ZEDXION (USDZ) Price Tops $1.00

-ZEDXION (USDZ) traded down 0% against the US dollar during the 24-hour period ending at 13:00 PM ET on December 20th.
-One ZEDXION token can now be bought for $1.00 or 0.00002266 BTC on popular exchanges.
-During the last week, ZEDXION has traded down 0% against the US dollar.
-ZEDXION has a total market cap of $753.83 million and $1.54 million worth of ZEDXION was traded on exchanges in the last 24 hours.
+ZEDXION (USDZ) traded up 0% against the U.S. dollar during the 1 day period ending at 0:00 AM ET on December 20th.
+In the last seven days, ZEDXION has traded 0% higher against the U.S. dollar.
+One ZEDXION token can currently be bought for about $1.00 or 0.00002286 BTC on major cryptocurrency exchanges.
+ZEDXION has a total market cap of $754.38 million and approximately $1.54 million worth of ZEDXION was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.